apapiu/mamba_small_bench/README.md

 ### Results:
 The two models perform comparably, with the Mamba-based model having a slight edge (85% accuracy vs. 84% accuracy on the CIFAR-10 test set).
-While the Mamba model learns "faster" in terms of iterations, it's about twice as slow to train (note that I am using the simple Mamba class - their LLM [example](https://github.com/state-spaces/mamba/blob/main/mamba_ssm/models/mixer_seq_simple.py) looks more optimized but harder to read.
+While the Mamba model learns "faster" in terms of iterations, it's about twice as slow to train (note that I am using the simple Mamba class - their LLM [example](https://github.com/state-spaces/mamba/blob/main/mamba_ssm/models/mixer_seq_simple.py) looks more optimized but harder to read).

 Either way 85% accuracy on cifar-10 straight out of the box with no convolutions is not bad at all - so I was pretty impressed.